blackwell-systems/vaultmux/docs/ARCHITECTURE.md

 ## Executive Summary

 Vaultmux is a Go library that provides a unified interface for interacting with multiple secret management backends.
-It abstracts away the differences between Bitwarden, 1Password, pass (Unix password manager), Windows Credential Manager, and AWS Secrets Manager, allowing applications to work with any supported backend through a single API.
+It abstracts away the differences between Bitwarden, 1Password, pass (Unix password manager), Windows Credential Manager, AWS Secrets Manager, and Google Cloud Secret Manager, allowing applications to work with any supported backend through a single API.

 **Key Features:**
 - Unified `Backend` interface for all secret managers